 The funny thing is, in the dinner afterwards, I mentioned to Sebastian that I was anticipating him “correcting” my talk as I was giving it, and he responded with, “Well, it would be extremely rude of me if I interrupted you the entire time!”
 This made me smile as it sounded like he wanted to jump in throughout my talk but decided to stay polite until he couldn’t stand the blasphemy from me anymore.

-The nice thing is that, he gave me some saving grace and said (paraphrased), “I agree that from a usable standpoint, your framework is very useful in figuring out what to do in the design process.
-It’s just so academically incorrect.”
+The nice thing is that, he gave me some saving grace and said (paraphrased), “I agree that from a usable standpoint, your framework is extremely useful in figuring out what to do in the design process.
+It’s just so academically incorrect!!”
 I think that’s a compliment I’ll keep and frame on my wall one day.
 (Maybe even a quote I can include on the cover of my next book!)

 Finally an American